auralluring/zim-auto-linker/README.md

 Of course, it doesn't just magically start working.
 You have to set it up. (:() Let's get into how to do that.

 ## Setup
 First, make sure the plugin is in the folder ".local/share/zim/plugins".
 (Linux, I coudn't get it to work on Windows and haven't tested on Mac.)
 Then, edit the autolink.py file with a text editor.
+If you want to test it along the way or just use it after, you will have to close and reopen zim every time you make a change.

 So let's say the notebook is named Story, and it's set up like this.
 ```